-Do not choose the no-medical exam life insurance route because you don’t like to take physical exams.
+Do not choose the non-medical exam life insurance route because you don’t like to take physical exams.
 The exam you will receive from an insurance company para-med nurse will only take about 15 minutes.
-This can save you thousands of dollars during your paying premiums every year.
+This can save you thousands of dollars while you’re paying premiums every year.
 I wouldn’t say I like to take exams, but I will take one if there are financial savings.

 2. Don’t Procrastinate!

 The longer you wait, the higher the quoting rates go up.
 Buy your life insurance as soon as possible and lock in your rates.
-People are famous for procrastinating, which can only cost you money every month or year you wait.
+People are famous for procrastinating life insurance, which can only cost you money every month or year you wait.
 The older you get, the higher the cost of a new life insurance policy.
 On top of that, the longer you wait, the chance of new medical conditions coming into the picture increases.
-If the right medical condition comes along, you could easily find yourself uninsurable.
+If the proper medical condition comes along, you could easily find yourself uninsurable.

 3. Purchase Low-Cost Term Life Insurance

 Your best bet will be affordable term life insurance 95% of the time unless you need coverage for the rest of your life.
-If you decide you need permanent insurance, you can purchase universal life, which will be much more cost-effective than whole life insurance.
+If you need permanent insurance, you can purchase universal life, which will be much more cost effective than whole life insurance.
 You can also combine term and universal life for a tremendous money-saving life insurance package.

 4. Don’t Waste Your Time With Multiple Agents

 All life insurance rates are regulated by law in every state of the US.
 If there is one concept you need to understand, insurance brokers and agents cannot discount rates.
 Your state’s Department of Insurance regulates life insurance prices if an agent shows you rates from Prudential or American General, for example.